-Senate Bill 229 (S-1) would amend the CPL to do the following:
+House Bill 4387 amended the CPL to do the following:

-- -- Require a child fatality review team and the advisory committee created under the Law to include a representative of a State or local court. - -- Require the citizen review panel to review each child fatality involving allegations of abuse or neglect for each child who, at the time of death or within the prior year, was under the family court's jurisdiction in an abuse or neglect case. - -- Require the advisory committee to transmit its annual report of child fatalities to the DHS, and require the Department to ensure the publication of the report between 30 and 60 days after the advisory committee transmitted it.
+- Require a child fatality review team and the advisory committee created under the Law to include a representative of a State or local court. - -- Require the citizen review panel to review each child fatality involving allegations of abuse or neglect for each child who, at the time of death or within the prior year, was under the family court's jurisdiction in an abuse or neglect case. - -- Require the advisory committee to transmit its annual report of child fatalities to the DHS, and require the Department to ensure the publication of the report between 30 and 60 days after the advisory committee transmits it.